Ficool

 "Wind Creation Magic: [Towering Tornado]."

 The output was staggering.
-Because he was using Yuno's mana capacity, the tornado that erupted from his palm wasn't a small gust.
+Because he was using Yuno's immense mana capacity, the tornado that erupted from his palm wasn't a small gust.
 It was a localized disaster.
 A vertical tunnel of screaming air smashed into Revchi's chains, shattering the iron links and throwing the rogue knight backward into the dirt.

 "Tch.
-Lack of control," Lencar muttered.
+No control," Lencar muttered, frustrated.

 The Five-Leaf Clover.